tsosi-org/tsosi-app/backend/tsosi/data/README.md

 This also requires extra arguments:

-- A valid source name and an an optional year (when the data is for a given year), to attach a data load source, generally the following:
+- A valid source name and an an optional year (when the data is for a given year), to attach a data load source (see next section).

 - The path to the "raw" (or prepared) dataset.